pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 to tell.
 But we can begin to explore these questions using my data below.

-The take away from these analyses are: 1. morphological complexity can be described with fractal dimensions 2.
-FD can generally discern between inter- and intra-specific, but its not perfect 3.
-Dilation radii must be selected according to resolution of analyses
+The take away from these analyses are:

+1.  morphological complexity can be described with fractal dimensions,
+2. FD can generally discern between inter- and intra-specific, but its not perfect, and
+3.  dilation radii must be selected according to resolution of analyses.

 # Analyzing Our Scans

+### Morphometrics

 <h5>
 Figure 6.
 Genotype-specific discriminaotry power of FD at different